ljwagerfield/crdt/README.md

     1. Non-idempotent operations (operations that cannot be conflated, like "plus 1"), or...

-    2. Operations that set different values into a shared variable (e.g. "a=1" and "a=2") - thus contending over the same variable.
+    2. Operations that set different values into the same variable (e.g. "a=1" and "a=2") - thus contending over the same variable.

 3. A resolution must always exist that allows any number of siblings to be merged into a new 'resolution' value, where that value is greater than each of those siblings.
 This is equivalent to saying that a monotonic update must exist for all siblings that can produce the same common value.